Critical issues in information systems

 The combination of these two aspects has a major effect on the company’s ability to control, plan and measure results in a timely manner and take action to adjust performance, and is reflected in aspects such as:

-- arbitrariness of the figure, which differs according to the interlocutors and is never reconciled with the general accounting system and, therefore, ultimately with the financial statements;
+- arbitrariness of the figure, which differs according to the interlocutors and is never reconciled with the general accounting software and, therefore, ultimately with the financial statements;

 - timeliness of information and, therefore, of the system for reporting and monitoring company performance;